What to Plant in January-Zones 1-10

 Place Seeds in a Warm Location

 After you sow your seeds, you will want to place the pots in a warm location.
-Some good ideas would be on top of the refrigerator or near a radiator.
+Some good ideas would be on the refrigerator or near a radiator.

 Keep Seed Starting Mix Moist

 Your seedlings will need both air and water.
-Therefore, you should strive to keep the mix moist, but not completely saturated.
-To do this, think of a damp sponge that contains both air and water.
+Therefore, you should keep the mix moist but not completely saturated.
+To do this, think of a damp sponge containing air and water.

 Place Sprouts in a Bright Spot

-As soon as your seedlings begin to sprout, you will want to move them to a bright or sunny location.
+You will want to move your seedlings to a bright or sunny location as soon as they begin to sprout.
 You can place them in a sunny window.

 However, if you aren’t getting a lot of sunshine, adding consistent light from supplemental fluorescent lights does the trick.
 Be sure to suspend the lights an inch or two over the plants.